-Educational opportunities in the region are limited.
+Educational opportunities in the territories are limited.
 Academics are not free from political indoctrination.
-Any expression of views contradicting the official line on the region’s status can invite censure and even legal action.
+Any expression of views contradicting the official line on the regions’ status can invite censure and even legal action.
 Student union activity has long been under state surveillance for signs of nationalist political views.
 Local languages and scripts are not taught in government schools.

 There are restrictions on freedom of assembly and association.
 The AJK interim constitution bans activities that are prejudicial to AJK’s accession to Pakistan.
 Nationalist groups are subject to persecution.
 Nevertheless, demonstrations and protests remain common, especially in AJK.
-The harsh curbs on assembly are limited mostly to issues that concern the region’s status vis-à-vis Pakistan.
-Protests during the year focused on issues including teacher salaries, power outages, demands for royalties and rights from hydroelectric projects in the region, as well as revocation of antiterrorism laws from the region.
+The harsh curbs on assembly are limited mostly to issues that concern the regions’ status vis-à-vis Pakistan.

-Humanitarian nongovernmental organizations (NGOs) operate freely.
-However, NGOs working on political or human rights issues face intense government scrutiny and, in some cases, harassment.
+Humanitarian nongovernmental organizations (NGOs) are subject to strict registration requirements and thus operate at the pleasure of the authorities.
+However, NGOs working on political or human rights issues face more intrusive government scrutiny and, in some cases, harassment.

 AJK is subject to labor laws similar to those in Pakistan, though with fewer protections for workers.
 Unions and professional organizations are frequently barred.
 Labor laws and activities are at a very nascent stage of development in GB.